hackeriet/door/README.md

-## Hardware preparations
+# door

+GPIO door lock control

 - Tested on a Raspberry Pi 1 Model B using Raspbian 9.1
-- The door lock is opened by raising a single GPIO pin
+- The door lock is triggered by raising a single GPIO pin
 - Pins are numbered using the [wiringPi scheme][1]

 ## Installing